 - BRK – Filipe Andrade & Filipe Pena.
 This one got rated highly on a blog post I read, where it came in as the second best portuguese graphic novel so I bought it hoping to be impressed.
 Don’t make the same mistake as me.
 First, although it looks great, the plot is very disjointed and doesn’t make much sense.
 But that wouldn’t be so bad if it was just that.
 The real killer is that this is only volume 1 and the bloody thing came out almost a decade ago so even the most die-hard optimists among its fan base must have given up hope of a volume 2 by now.
 Avoid.

 If you’d rather stick to stuff you know in English, there are probably plenty to choose from.
 Just make sure they’re authentic European Portuguese not Brazilian.
 Here are my favourites.

 - The Walking Dead – Robert Kirman.
 There’s a run of these in European Portuguese that are really good and easy to follow.
 I loved them and I wasn’t familiar with them in English at all.
 Sadly they stopped producing them at… Volume 15 i believe.
-I’ve tried the Brazilian versions on Kindle.
+I’ve tried the Brazilian versions on Kindle, which continue on where the european ones leave off.
 Not nearly as good though.

 - I always recommend Portuguese translations of French comics too, but you’ll probably already know if that’s the kind of thing you like: Astérix, Tintin (hm… he’s Belgian isn’t he?), Lucky Luke.
 Jordi Lefebre is really good but Apesar de Tudo is the only one of his I can find in Portuguese.
 I’ve read a few of his books in french and loved them all, so I can recommend this one too.